dknieriem/brave/wp-content/plugins/optinmonster/readme.txt

 == Description ==

 = The Best WordPress Popup Plugin =

+> OptinMonster is the #1 most powerful conversion optimization toolkit in the world.
+Because OptinMonster is a standalone service, an OptinMonster account is required to use our popups and other awesome features.
+[Click here to learn more about OptinMonster.](https://optinmonster.com/wp/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme "Click here to learn more about OptinMonster" )

 By now you know that online visitors have a pattern: find, read, leave.

 And, you know that 70% of those visitors will never return.
 That's why you're here, right?